SammyLord/smart-samantha/README.md

 -   **Web Interface**: Chat with Samantha through a clean web UI.
 -   **Voice Interaction**: Use your microphone to talk to Samantha and hear responses spoken back (requires browser support for Web Speech API).
+-   **Dual LLM Powered**:
+    -   Generator Model: `sparksammy/tinysam-l3.2-v2` (for brainstorming and prototyping).
+    -   Thinker Model: `sparksammy/samantha-thinker-v2` (for evaluation, selection, refinement, and creative tasks).
--   **LLM Powered**: Uses the `sparksammy/tinysam-l3.2-v2` model (configurable) via an Ollama-compatible API endpoint (`https://ollama-api.nodemixaholic.com/v1`).
+    -   Both accessed via an Ollama-compatible API endpoint (`https://ollama-api.nodemixaholic.com/v1`).
--   **NLU Layer**: Processes user input to determine intent (e.g., get weather, search web, list Nextcloud files) and extracts relevant entities (e.g., location for weather, search query, path for Nextcloud).
+-   **NLU Layer**: Processes user input to determine intent (e.g., get weather, search web, list Nextcloud files, AutoSCI mode) and extracts relevant entities.
+-   **Multi-Step Refinement for General Queries**: Provides more thoughtful and developed answers to complex or open-ended questions.
+-   **Creative "AutoSCI" Mode**: Allows the AI to generate imaginative scientific theories and discoveries - similar to AlphaEvolve.
 -   **Modular Integrations**:
     -   **Nextcloud**: List files and folders from your Nextcloud instance.
 Credentials are set via a settings menu in the UI and stored in browser cookies.
 Operations are performed server-side.
     -   **Weather**: Get current weather information using the Open-Meteo API (no API key required).